 Hibiscus syriacus is a deciduous Shrub growing to 3 m (9ft) by 2 m (6ft) at a medium rate.

-It is hardy to zone 5.
+See above for USDA hardiness.
+It is hardy to UK zone 5.
 It is in flower in September, and the seeds ripen in October.
-The flowers are hermaphrodite (have both male and female organs) and are pollinated by Insects.
+The species is hermaphrodite (has both male and female organs) and is pollinated by Insects.

 Woodland Garden Sunny Edge; Dappled Shade; Hedge;